wcyn/01-andelabs-car-class-lab/README.md

 Python Car Class generated from provided Test case

 ## Running the tests
-Simply change directroy into the project folder and run the following line from the command line.
+Simply change directory into the project folder and run the following line from the command line.

 ```
 $ python tests_car_class.py